Open all

 Co-curricular at Claremont Fan Court School

-The school is a big presence on the sporting circuit, especially in lacrosse (pupils recently finished second at the national championships) and gymnastics.
+The school is a big presence on the sporting circuit, especially in lacrosse (they always get to at least the quarter finals in the nationals) and gymnastics.
 There are acres of playing fields and pitches and a massive sports hall where pupils take part in everything from traditional sports and archery to badminton and trampolining.

 Claremont Fan Court School Community

-There’s a great sense of community at the school, with lots of outreach with local schools and charities.
-Most pupils have two working parents and there’s no elitism at the school.
+There’s a great sense of the wider community at the school too, with lots of outreach with local schools and charities, and a strong alumni network – Claremont is clearly loved long after pupils leave.
+Parents are very supportive; most are two working parent families and there’s no elitism at the school.

 And finally....